23 Benefits Of Only Eating One Meal A Day

 This pattern of eating can help your skin look and feel great.
 You may experience smoother, younger skin due to the anti-aging effects and increased autophagy benefits.

 Wouldn't it feel great to experience light, bubbly energy?
 That is what you can look forward to when doing the one meal a day diet: tons of physical energy.

 RELATED: What Nutrients Are Recommended on OMAD or One Meal a Day

 11. Improve Mood

 A lot of mood problems are due to underlying blood sugar problems.
 This is the case for things like depression and anxiety.
-When you fast and insulin and blood sugar issues get under control, your mood improves, and you feel so much better.
+When you fast and Fat Storing Hormone and blood sugar issues get under control, your mood improves, and you feel so much better.

 12. Increase Cognitive Function

 This pattern of eating is really great for boosting cognition.
 It can benefit things like dementia, poor memory, lack of focus, and trouble concentrating.
 Once your body is used to this style of eating, all of that improves.

 Relief from conditions such as arthritis, tendonitis, and bursitis can happen when you only have one meal a day.
 This is because the blood sugar issues are often at the root of inflammation.
 When you correct those problems, the inflammation decreases.

 High Fat Storing Hormone is behind high blood pressure.
 OMAD decreases Fat Storing Hormone in the body, bringing your blood pressure down along with it.